 Can I claim expenses without a receipt?

-AS tax time approaches, Australians are thinking about collecting receipts and other records to help them get a handy refund soon.
+As tax season approaches, Australians are thinking about compiling receipts and other documents in order to receive a timely return.

-Receipts are the easiest way to satisfy the Australian Taxation Office that your deduction is real, but there are some deductions where receipts are unnecessary or impossible to get.
+Receipts are the most straightforward way to show the Australian Taxation Office that your deduction is valid, but they are not necessary for all deductions.

-The ATO understands this but is warning that you need to prove how you calculated all your deductions, usually with some form of written evidence or secondary record such as bank statements.
+The ATO acknowledges this, but warns that you must show how you calculated all of your deductions, which is normally done through written proof or secondary documents such as bank statements.

 So what exactly can you claim back?